Sell Your Refrigerant and Get Paid in 30 Days or Less

 We Handle Shipping

-For qualifying volumes, we ship EPA-compliant recovery cylinders directly to your door at no cost.
+We can swap empty recovery tanks, in a deep vacuum, for your full cylinders.
 We also include pre-paid return shipping labels so you don’t have to think about freight logistics.
-Already have your own DOT-approved cylinders?
-That works too — we’ll provide the labels and you send them our way.
+Want your own cylinders returned to you instead of swapping cylinders?
+That works too, we’ll provide the labels and you send them our way.
 If you’re in Southwest Florida, you can skip shipping entirely and drop off at our Bradenton facility or schedule a pickup on one of our weekly delivery routes.

 Step 3